-Description This unit aims to increase students' knowledge of the scope and variety of Australian writing.
+Description This subject aims to increase students' knowledge of the scope and variety of Australian writing.
 It examines a range of Australian texts from a number of contexts, usually organised along historical and/or thematic lines, and considers the role of writing both "high" literature and more popular forms in constructions of Australian culture.
 Issues of place, gender and race may be foregrounded, and consideration given to how these influence images of Australia.
 Film and television texts may also be included or emphasised.

 School Humanities & Comm Arts

 Check your HECS Band contribution amount via the Fees page.